 Section A: Illinois Property Tax Credit

-- Write the total amount of Illinois Property Tax paid during the tax year for the real estate that includes your principal residence.
+Line 4a - Write the total amount of Illinois Property Tax paid during the tax year for the real estate that includes your principal residence.

-- Write the property number, sometimes called "parcel number" or "permanent number" for the property listed on Line 4a.
+Line 4b - Write the property number, sometimes called "parcel number" or "permanent number" for the property listed on Line 4a.

+Note: You must enter your property number exactly as it appears on your property tax bill or assessment notice.
 Your property number is found near the top of your property tax bill or assessment notice.
 If your property taxes are paid through your mortgage, you may contact your lender for your property number.